AI Visibility Scanner: How to Check and Improve Your GEO Score

 - Expand each category to see individual check results with specific fix recommendations

 Each check shows a pass (✓), warning (!), or fail (✗) status alongside the points earned and available.
-Fail items should be addressed first — they are the largest point gains.
+Fail items should be addressed first — they represent the largest point gains.
 Warning items are quick wins that add incremental improvement.

 The Four Scoring Categories